-Our client, a leading utility, saw an opportunity to increase productivity and reduce costs in their Above Ground Maintenance function.
-They had been set tough efficiency targets but because the capital programme (creating new assets) was under pressure, their dilemma was that more maintenance of existing assets would be required to sustain performance.
-So they needed to reduce the overall cost, but clearly not by increasing the risk of a catastrophic failure.
+Our client, a leading water utility, wanted to increase productivity and reduce costs in above ground maintenance.
+Tough efficiency targets had been set, but because the capital programme was under pressure, they needed to fund the additional maintenance of existing assets to sustain performance.
+This meant improving productivity without increasing the risk of an asset failure.

-Based on the scoping assessment, we prioritised four areas for developing a new operating model for the maintenance function that would drive operational excellence and performance improvement: productivity, value stream maps, ways of working, and accommodation vs elimination of defects.
-The subsequent discovery project gathered data from across each region to inform the analysis story of what needed to change and why.
-Data gathering took the form of desktop analysis, focus interviews and workshops and lean process mapping.
-We also ran best practice site visits using our contacts both from within the utility industry and internationally renowned maintenance departments from other sectors.
+We prioritised four areas for developing a new operating model in order to embed operational excellence and drive performance improvement.
+The subsequent discovery project gathered data from across each region to tell the story of what needed to change and why.
+Along with analysis, we ran best practice site visits using our contacts from inside and outside the utility industry.

-Poor productivity was driven by various factors, including up to 40% of jobs poorly prioritised, 38% of jobs not ‘good to go’, time ‘on tools’ (time spent fixing, not travelling, eating etc) just 39%, and 30% of team leader time spent on tasks that could be done elsewhere.
+Poor productivity was driven by various factors, including up to 40% of jobs poorly prioritised, 38% of jobs not ‘good to go’, ‘time on the tools’ (time spent fixing, not travelling, eating etc) was just 39%, and 30% of team leader time spent on tasks that could be done elsewhere.

 We found big efficiency benefits from analysing how work was actually being done at the coalface and connecting this with business-wide failure data.
 For example, we found that inconsistent methods in lubrication were leading to asset breakdown which amounted to £0.5m of avoidable failure costs each year.